promisinganuj/DataScience_Getting-And-Cleaning-Data/README.md

 ## Tasks Involved
-There are five primary steps involved in tidying up the given dataset:
+There are five primary steps involved for tidying up this particular given dataset:

 1. Merges the training and the test sets to create one data set.